 Wool.
 When I began working with wool a decade ago, the years of studying botanicals, art history and my graphic design discipline fused together into my wool textile art.
 Organizing elements and color is a natural extension of my personality.
 It seems I am wired to do the work I do.

-Wool.
-I was drawn to felting because I can blend, cut and layer infinite varieties of color with wool.
-I can organize patterns into layers and achieve depth through my unique process.
-Though not classified as sculpture, my work is dimensional - all building and shaping.
-The wool also has a soft approachable texture that is immediately experienced even when the piece is framed.
+My feltings might not be classified as sculpture but dimension is realized through blending, cutting and layering infinite varieties of color with wool.
+I organize patterns to achieve depth through my unique wet felting process.
+The wool also has an unexpected warmth that is immediately experienced even when the piece is framed.

-You may notice from the work on on my site and Instagram stream that I am influenced by salty summers and the mountains around me in Colorado.
-I am also influenced by exotic textiles and the optimism of pop art.
-I live for my family and create art to feed my soul.
+The pages on my site and my posts on Instagram evoke my interest in exotic textiles and the optimism of pop art.
+I am also influenced by salty summers and the mountains around me in Colorado.
+I live for my family and this work feeds my soul.